Euro, global stocks rise on earnings, solid debt sales

 | NEW YORK

-NEW YORK Strong corporate earnings drove most global equity markets higher on Tuesday while the euro rose after solid demand at auctions for European government debt eased concerns about the euro zone's growing economic slump.
+NEW YORK Strong corporate earnings drove global equities higher o n T uesday, while the euro rose after solid demand at European government debt sales eased concerns about the euro zone's growing economic slump.

-Yields on Dutch, Spanish and Italian debt fell as sales were well received, calming markets a day after the government in the Netherlands collapsed in a crisis over budget cuts.
+Yields fell on Dutch, and Spanish and Italian debt as sales were well-received, calming markets a day after the Dutch government collapsed in a crisis over budget cuts.

 Data on the U.S. housing market also boosted optimism about the U.S. economic recovery and helped stoke risk appetite.

-Big U.S. manufacturers continued a wave of strong earnings growth, with results from United Technologies Corp (UTX.N), 3M Co (MMM.N), Illinois Tool Works (ITW.N) and Parker-Hannifin Corp (PH.N) topping Wall Street forecasts.
+Big U.S. manufacturers continued a wave of strong earnings growth, with United Technologies Corp (UTX.N), 3M Co (MMM.N), Illinois Tool Works (ITW.N) and Parker-Hannifin Corp (PH.N) posting results that topped Wall Street forecasts.

-Recovering U.S. demand helped offset the weak European economy and slowing growth in China, which until recently had been a reliable source of rapid growth for big American companies.
+Recovering U.S. demand helped the four companies offset the weak European economy and slowing growth in China, which until recently had been a reliable source of rapid growth for big American companies.

-AT&T Inc (T.N) also beat forecasts, and its stock advanced 3.6 percent.
-With 153 companies in the benchmark S&P 500 Index having reported their results, more than three-fourths topped expectations, according to Thomson Reuters data.
+AT&T Inc (T.N) also beat forecasts, and its stock advanced 4.0 percent.
+With 153 components of the S&P 500 Index having reported their results, more than three-fourths topped expectations, according to Thomson Reuters data.

 "These results serve as a reminder that while near-term volatility is all but certain, the strength of corporate America remains intact, and valuations remain attractive," said Mark Martiak, senior wealth strategist at Premier/First Allied Securities in New York.